atharshlakshmi/validO/README.md

 1. Download the data as mentioned above.
 2. Visit pre_processing/process_data.ipynb to explore the data.
 3. Label the data by running both labelling/hand_label_data.py and labelling/qwen_label_data.ipynb.
+4. Train the roberta model in train_roberta.ipynb
-4. Do feature engineering by running feature_engineering/extract_features.ipynb.
+5. Do feature engineering by running feature_engineering/extract_features.ipynb.
-5. Train the model and get your results by running models/logistic_regression.ipynb.
+6. Train the model and get your results by running models/logistic_regression.ipynb.
-6. To classify a new set of data, clean and extract its features before inputting it into the model.
+7. To classify a new set of data, clean and extract its features before inputting it into the model.

 ## Future Improvements
 1. Fine-tune larger pre-trained models on more labelled reviews.